philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 ### Using height instead of min-height

-If you've been around for a while, you may remember that Internet Explorer 6 never supported the `min-height` (or width) property; however, it did treat `height:100%` the same way other browsers treated `min-height:100%`, so all the original sticky footer solutions would recommend setting `height:100%` in an IE 6-only stylesheet.
+If you've been around for a while, you may remember that Internet Explorer 6 never supported the `min-height` (or width) property.
+It did, however, treat `height:100%` the same way other browsers treated `min-height:100%`, so all the original sticky footer solutions would recommend setting `height:100%` in an IE 6-only stylesheet.

 Knowing this, using `height:100vh` instead of `min-height:100vh` was one of the first workarounds I tried.
 It actually did work in IE, but it didn't work in Chrome, so I immediately wrote it off.

 As it turns out, I should have read the spec closer instead of simply assuming Chrome was right and IE was wrong.

 In CSS, you typically choose to use `min-height` over `height` to protect yourself from the dreaded overflow.
-When there's too much content, an explicit `height` will mean there's either going to be clipping, overlapping, or a scroll bar.
+When there's too much content, an explicit height will mean there's either going to be clipping, overlapping, or a scroll bar.
 And in many situations, those are all bad.
-However, when we're dealing with the body element (as you are in a sticky footer layout), a scroll bar is no big deal.
+However, when you're dealing with the body element (as you are in a sticky footer layout), a scroll bar is no big deal.
 It's actually what you want.
 So if you define an explicit height of `100vh` on the body and there's too much content, the end result should be the same.

 So then the question is: *why didn't this work in Chrome?*